mindfreakthemon-archive/jquery-ajax-hijacking/README.md

 technique to achieve full reload.

 Use `<meta name="css-hijacks" id="css-hijacks" />` and `<meta name="js-hijacks" id="js-hijacks" />` to anchor the place
-after which all your stylesheets and scripts will be inserted.
+after which all your (re-)loaded stylesheets and scripts will be inserted.
 By the way, all your stylesheets and scripts should have class `css-hijack` and `js-hijack` in order to make it reloadable.
 You don't need to use this classes if you want to keep the tag across all ajax calls.

 #### Second
-Take a rule, you should always wrap your code you want to be reloadable with jQuery() for it to be executed at the right time at the right place.
+Take a rule, you should always wrap your code you want to be reloadable with `jQuery(function() { ... })` for it to be executed at the right time at the right place.

 #### Third
-If you need some persistent scripts to reload, you must actually replace jQuery's ready handler.
+If you need some persistent scripts to reload, you must override jQuery's ready handler.
 See example to see how it works.

 #### Fourth